 The actual steps you take to form a Wisconsin limited liability company are pretty simple, especially with our instructions.
 If you just need some help getting the forms filled out and filed, continue reading below.
 These instructions are up-to-date as of August 5, 2020.
-If you could use some additional information, such as an article on the pros and cons of using an LLC as your entity, operating agreement templates for single or multiple-member LLCs, as well as samples of forms and a guide to getting your EIN, you may find our Wisconsin kit to be a valuable resource.
+If you could use some additional information, such as an article on the pros and cons of using an LLC as your entity, operating agreement templates for single or multiple-member LLCs, as well as samples of forms and a guide to getting your EIN, you may find our free, downloadable “do it yourself” kit to be a valuable resource.
 We used to sell the kit but since the Covid-19 pandemic, we have simply given the kit away.

 1. Check if the LLC name you want is available